nullmastermind/prompts/augment-enhanced-prompt.md

 - Step 8: Identify relevant code selections and file references based on the requirements
 - Step 9: For affectedFiles, only include files that are explicitly mentioned in the user's request, not predicted files that might be needed
 - Step 10: Include any reference links provided by the user in the referenceLinks field
-- Step 11: Structure all User Story components into YAML format with standardized schema including code, file information, and reference links
+- Step 11: Structure all User Story components into JSON format with standardized schema including code, file information, and reference links
-- Step 12: Output complete User Story within the specified XML tags format in YAML structure for better AI understanding and easier analysis
+- Step 12: Output complete User Story within the specified XML tags format in JSON structure for easier analysis and processing
-- Expected result: Complete User Story with title, description, acceptance criteria (including UI framework compliance for UI tasks and mandatory code quality criteria), over-engineering warning, code selections, explicitly mentioned file references only, reference links when provided, and supporting information that is implementation-ready and passes quality standards, all formatted in structured YAML
+- Expected result: Complete User Story with title, description, acceptance criteria (including UI framework compliance for UI tasks and mandatory code quality criteria), over-engineering warning, code selections, explicitly mentioned file references only, reference links when provided, and supporting information that is implementation-ready and passes quality standards, all formatted in structured JSON

 ## Output Format